egovernment/eregistrations/README.md

 $.tabs('some-tabs'); // Pass id to tabs navigation bar
 ```

+Tab content that needs to be switched is found by parsing element ids out of link `href` attributes.
+Then internal logic just switches `active` class across content containers.
+It's as simple as that.
-If you'd like to use this pattern in few places, or you want to use tabs in plain HTML templates, you can configure them through `live` functionality.
-See [Preconfigured live configuration](#preconfigured-live-configuration) section for more information how it works.

-After following setup, `$.tabs` configuration will be run on all `ul` elements with `tabs` class.
+If you'd like to use this solution in few places, or you want to use tabs in plain HTML templates, you can configure them through `live` functionality.
+See [Preconfigured live configuration](#preconfigured-live-configuration) section for more information on how it works.
+Below setup will run`$.tabs` configuration on all `ul` elements with `tabs` class.

 ```javascript
 $.live('ul', 'class', 'tabs', $.tabs);